cytoscape/cytoscape-manual/docs/Navigation_and_Layout.md

 <a id="zoom"> </a>
 ### Zoom

-Cytoscape provides two mechanisms for zooming: toolbar buttons and the scroll wheel.
+Cytoscape provides four mechanisms for zooming: toolbar buttons, menu options, keyboard shortcuts and the scroll wheel.

 Use the zooming buttons located on the toolbar to zoom in and out of the interaction network shown in the current network display.
 Zoom icons are detailed below: